Build a Safer Fleet: Your 2025 Safety Program Guide

 Fleet risk management is the top priority for any fleet manager, but enforcing safety policies can be a challenge without the proper system in place.
 Some fleet managers have difficulty avoiding safety issues, often resulting in accidents and costly expenses.
 Follow these four steps when implementing and updating fleet safety programs.

-1. Set and communicate safety policies with your drivers
+1. Define and share clear safety policies

 Implementing a fleet safety program begins with setting standards and expectations for your drivers and assets.
 Start by examining how your drivers use your vehicles and equipment, as well as how you keep track of them.
 Consider these factors when developing your fleet safety policy: